SwedbankPay/developer.swedbankpay.com/_includes/cross-channel-payments.md

 ## Reference Code Query

-When enabled, the `referenceCode` will appear as a 16 digit code in the expanded `Paid` field when the payment is fully paid.
+When enabled, the `referenceCode` will appear as a 16 digit code in the expanded `paid` field when the payment is fully paid.

 In addition to the regular `GET` method, you may obtain information about the payment by doing a `QUERY` with the `referenceCode` in the JSON body as shown in the below